An overview of Koopman-based control: From error bounds to closed-loop guarantees: Linear EDMD with control

 Although the Koopman operator is linear for \emph{autonomous} nonlinear systems, a fundamental limitation in Koopman-based control can already be observed for \emph{controlled} systems with linear control input.
 Consider the nonlinear dynamics $\dot{x}(t) = f(x(t)) + B u(t)$, where the input~$u$ enters linearly through a matrix $B \in \mathbb{R}^{n\times m}$.
 Now, assume a \emph{perfect} observable function $\Psi(x)$ based on eigenfunctions of the Koopman operator to find an equivalent (possibly infinite-dimensional) representation of the nonlinear dynamics $\dot{x}(t) = f(x(t))$.
 More precisely, we investigate the corresponding Koopman \emph{generator}, which preserves the control-affine structure~\citep{surana:2016}.
 Then, calculating the Lie derivative of $\Psi$, i.e., its time derivative along the flow of the dynamics, leads to

 i.e., the control input may enter the Koopman representation via a state-dependent term for any nonlinear lifting function~$\Psi$, depending on the interplay of~$\nabla \Psi$ and the input matrix~$B$.
 Hence, a linear representation can be achieved if the lifting~$\Psi$ is linear in each component where the input enters.
-Otherwise, a more sophisticated analysis is required, see, e.g., \cite{korda:mezic:2018a}.
+Otherwise, a more sophisticated analysis is required; see, e.g.,~\citet{korda:mezic:2018a}.
 This reasoning nicely explains the comparatively small regions of attraction for Koopman-based feedback-linearization approaches.

 In conclusion, a \emph{linear} finite-dimensional representation \emph{cannot} accurately capture the Koopman dynamics corresponding to a \emph{nonlinear} controlled system in general, even in the simplified case with linear control input in the original system. \end{summarybox}